-The Council has a number of projects and programmes proposed over the next 10 years to meet the 2021-2031 Community Outcomes.
+The Council has a number of projects and programmes proposed over the next 10 years to meet the 2021-2031 LTP Community Outcomes.

-Our 10-Year Plan incorporates an ambitious capital expenditure programme.
+The proposed 10-Year Plan incorporates an ambitious capital expenditure programme.
 A programme that focuses on building resilience of our infrastructure, investing in planning in the areas of future growth, and in developing adaptation plans to combat climate change.
 It also ensures we continue to do the basics well; we maintain and renew our assets across the existing transport and waters networks.

-Council agreed the largest priority was providing for renewals to reduce the annual maintenance cost in the future and to ensure its current infrastructure is fit for purpose.
+Council agreed the largest priority was providing renewals to reduce the annual maintenance cost in the future and to ensure its current infrastructure is fit for purpose.
 The community has told us it wants the Council to continue with a new District Plan so this will be continued at pace and funded from general rates.

-New library facilities are planned for Mangawhai in 2024.
+New library facilities have been proposed for Mangawhai in the 2021-2031 LTP.
 A new facility for the Dargaville library will be part of a larger civic development and is dependent on being transferred to a trust which would then raise funds to build the centre.
-Service levels will be maintained at current levels except with the provision of additional investment in cycling and walking tracks with the largest investments being the Kaihu Valley Trail and Mangawhai Shared Path.
+Service levels would be maintained at current levels, except with the provision of additional investment in cycling and walking tracks with the largest investments being the Kaihu Valley Trail and Mangawhai Shared Path.

-A key proposition of this plan is that substantial funding is relied upon for a variety of projects and will only be undertaken if grants or financial contributions are received as planned.
+A key proposition of this plan is that substantial funding is reliant upon a variety of projects and will only be undertaken if grants or financial contributions are received as planned.
 Many of these subsidised projects will increase the level of service, the largest projects being those relating to flood protection works.

-Council has a larger than normal budget for the first year of the LTP due to investment by Central Government initially as a result of applications to the Provincial Growth Fund and then further investment in Shovel Ready Projects.
+Council has a larger than normal budget for the first year of the LTP due to investment from Central Government.
+This is a direct result from applications to the Provincial Growth Fund and then further investment in Shovel Ready Projects.
 This has meant some headway has been able to be made in renewals and other projects that previously may not have been assessed as a priority.

-KEY POINTS OF THE FINANCIAL STRATEGY 21-31
+KEY POINTS OF THE FINANCIAL STRATEGY 2021-2031